![]() |

-Sometimes there is a need to find if a string value exists in any column in your table.
-Although there are system stored procedures that do a "for each database" or a "for each table", there is not a system stored procedure that does a "for each column".
-So trying to find a value in any column in your database requires you to build the query to look through each column you want to search using an OR operator between each column.
+As a DBA, sometimes there is a need to find if a string value exists in any column in your table of your SQL Server database.
+Although there are system stored procedures that do a “for each database” or a “for each table”, there is not a system stored procedure that does a “for each column” from Microsoft.
+So, trying to find a value in any column within your database requires a query to look through each column to be searched using an OR operator between each column.
 Is there any way this can be dynamically generated?

-The first thing you need to do is create this stored procedure by copying the below code and executing it in a query window.
+The first thing is to create this stored procedure.
+Copy the SQL statement below and execute it in a query window in SQL Server Management Studio (SSMS).

 USE master